frida/frida-website/_i18n/en/_docs/stalker.md

 ## Introduction

-Stalker is FRIDA's code tracing engine.
+Stalker is Frida's code tracing engine.
 It allows threads to be followed, capturing every function, every block, even every instruction which is executed.
 A very good overview of the Stalker engine is provided [here](https://medium.com/@oleavr/anatomy-of-a-code-tracer-b081aadb0df8) and we